PeterDing/aget-rs/README.md

     -o, --out <out>                      The path of output for the request, e.g. -o "/path/to/file".

-    -s, --concurrent <concurrent>        The number of concurrent request, e.g. -s 10
+    -s, --concurrency <concurrency>      The number of concurrent request, e.g. -s 10
                                          [default: 10]